sbgn/libsbgn/README.md

     resources      - general resources, including the XML Schema
     validation     - schematron validation rules, test-cases and resources
     test-files     - SBGN-ML test cases and reference images
-    example-files  - some example SBGN-ML files, larger and more complete than the test-cases.
+    example-files  - some example SBGN-ML files, larger and more complete than the test-cases
     specifications - Auto-generated documentation for the XML Schema

 ### AUTHORS